 Also read: Fly ash Bricks & Fire bricks

-Sand lime bricks are a product that uses lime instead of cement, it is usually a white brick made of lime and selected sand, cast in a mold, and cured.
+Sand lime bricks are a product that uses lime instead of cement, it is usually a white brick made of lime and selected sand, cast in a mould, and cured.